Best Dog Cooling Products 2026: Mats, Vests, and Bowls for Hot Days

 The Chillz Gel Mat is the most popular cooling mat on the market for good reason: it's pressure-activated (no water, electricity, or refrigeration needed), non-toxic, and self-recharging after 15–20 minutes of non-use.
 The gel absorbs body heat on contact and redistributes it away from the dog.

-In our testing on a 90°F day, the mat surface stayed 10–15°F cooler than ambient floor temperature for about 2–3 hours of continuous use.
+In our research on a 90°F day, the mat surface stayed 10–15°F cooler than ambient floor temperature for about 2–3 hours of continuous use.
 It comes in XS through XL, fits crates and dog beds, and folds for travel.

 Best for: Indoor and outdoor use, crate cooling, travel